luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 Well, you're in luck:

-In this tutorial you will learn how to train a **custom object detector** for use on **DepthAI** for real-time spatialAI - where these objects are in physical space (x, y, and z, in meters), and what they are (.e.g 'Apple').
+In this tutorial you will learn how to train a **custom object detector** for use on **DepthAI** for real-time spatialAI - where these objects are in physical space (x, y, and z, in meters), and what they are (e.g. 'Apple').

 At the end of this tutorial **you** will have trained this same model and have it running on DepthAI: